MarkusAase97/CV_Repository/TMA_4300/README.md

 # TMA4300 (NTNU, spring 2022) - Computer Intensive Statistical Methods

 This folder includes our project submissions from a course in computational statistics in coopeartion with Nora Røhnebæk Aasen.
-A fun, but tough course at NTNU.

 Project 1: Sampling algorithms, Monte Carlo estimation, rejection and importance sampling.